wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-san.md

 <a name="download"></a> <h2>Step 3: Install the Azure Site Recovery Provider</h2>
-After you’ve created the vault, generate a registration file that includes a registration key.
+After you've created the vault, generate a registration file that includes a registration key.
 You select this file when you install the Azure Site Recovery Provider.

 1. On the <b>Quick Start</b> page, in **Prepare VMM servers**, click **Generate registration key** file.
 The key is valid for 5 days after it's generated.
 You should download the file to a safe location that VMM servers can access.
 For example a share.
 You'll need to select this file when you set up the Provider.